michelole/randtest/README.md

 Then, we can pass it to `randtest()` with `mct=trimmed_mean`.

 Similarly, we proceed if we want to pass a user-defined function for the test statistic.
-For example, the difference between the measures of central tendencies can be implemented as follows:
+For example, the difference between the measures of central tendencies can be implemented as follows (copied from `randtest.base.test_statistic`):

 ```{python}
 def test_statistic(